 Berlin is one of those cities nobody visits just once.
-It’s the perfect European capital for a cheeky city escape that won’t break the bank, with legendary nightlife, mind-blowing food and no end of cool and unusual things to do.
+It’s the perfect European capital for a cheeky city escape that won’t break the bank, with legendary nightlife, mind-blowing food and no end of cool and unusual things to do – not to mention some award-winning hostels.
 So where do you start with a city this vast?

 Well, if you’re wondering what to do in Berlin, whether it’s your first visit or your 50th, we’ve got just the thing.
-From how to see the main tourist attractions on a budget to how to cool off when the summer heat gets too much, here’s our guide to the best things to do in Berlin:
+From how to see the main tourist attractions on a budget to how to cool off when the summer heat gets too much, here’s our guide on all the best things to do in Berlin.

 1. BBQ On The Runway Of A Disused Airport